SublimeLinter/SublimeLinter-coffeelint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

+You may configure `coffeelint`’s behavior using `coffeelint.json` configuration files, exactly as is described in the [coffeelint documentation](http://www.coffeelint.org/#usage).

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: